Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 Remember to agree on what you are both looking for when you read and establish the questions you would like answered.

-If you are lucky enough to get a great beta reader, they will explain why they liked or not certain aspects of your book, and you should do the same.
+If you are lucky enough to get a great reader, they will explain why they liked or disliked certain aspects of your book, and you should do the same.

-Lastly, make sure that you commit and act on strict deadlines.
-Both you and the other author want to get moving toward publishing your books.
+Lastly, make sure that you commit to and act on strict deadlines.
+Both you and the other author want to move forward with publishing your books.

 Don’t fall for the trap of sending your readers a draft of your manuscript in a Word file.